dflick-pivotal/sentimentr-release/README.md

 - Point your browser to the sentimentr-client route

 #Extend the sentimentr-release
-- You can change the jobs, src, packages, templates and create for example a bosh developer sentimentr-release, upload and deploy it like this
+- You can extend and change the sentimentr-release (jobs, src, packages, templates, ...)
+- You could create a bosh developer sentimentr-release, upload and deploy it for example.
 	- bosh -n create release --force && bosh -n upload release && bosh -n deploy
 - note: you need to have maven and a jdk on your machine